Last updated

 • outputs (optional): Data you capture for the next jump.

-Steps run in sequence by default, but dependsOn locks in dependencies when timing (or data) matters.
+Steps run in sequence by default, with each step using data from previous steps through runtime expressions.
 Let's see it with the Warp API.

 A time-travel example